 A continuing analysis of CPRIT demands will be reviewed to ensure that there is an adequate and effective agency workforce in place.
-It is estimated that the CPRIT workforce will remain at 32 FTEs for the foreseeable future.
+CPRIT expects to request authority for additional FTEs to augment the agency's current compliance program staff and replace the currently outsourced compliance monitoring support services contract.